norihiro/obs-face-tracker/doc/properties-ptz.md

 If set to `1.0`, face size and screen size is same.
 Smaller value results smaller face, i.e. less zoom.

+The property will be saved to and recalled from presets.

 ### X, Y
 This property set the location where the center of the face is placed.
 `0` indicates the center, `+/-0.5` will result the center of the face is located at the edge.

+The properties will be saved to and recalled from presets.

 ## Tracking response